Learning how to hem jeans yourself is a great skill that can be used for your own family, or to start a side-business for extra cash!

 I use this method when hemming jeans for children.
 Then as they grow, I can let the hem out and take up a smaller amount.
+Winning!

-First, turn up the cuff to the desired length and measure from the fold to the hem.
+Measure from the fold to the hem.
 In this case, 2 inches.

 Measure from the hem to the thread line.
 In this case, a little less than 1/2 an inch.